Reading and implementing what I learned from the book Mindless Eating was a real turning point in my weight loss journey.

 - Everyone of us eats how much we eat largely because of what's around us.

-- Most to us are blissfully unaware of what influences how much we eat.
+- Most of us are blissfully unaware of what influences how much we eat.

 - We think we are too smart to be tricked by things like packages, plates and lighting.
 That's what makes it so dangerous!